 Shutters are simply one of the most beautiful and traditional ways to enhance any window.
-But the average cost to install a plantation shutter in a home ranges from $150 – $350 per window.
-For a long time, I wanted to install shutters in our living room.
+But the average cost to install one plantation shutter ranges from $150 – $350 per window.
+For a long time, I wanted to remodel our living room and install the shutters.
 So I decided to go the cheaper route by making my own DIY Plantation Shutters from plywood.

 Believe it or not, plantation shutters provide insulation on very cold days and hot days.
 Closing the shutters will help keep the heat and sun out during the summer and provide an extra layer of protection against cold months.
 Plantation shutters are installed in such a way that they seal right up against the window frame and reduce the escape of heat or cold air.

-In addition to energy efficiency, plantation shutters offer the convenience of easy maintenance.
+In addition to energy efficiency, plantation blinds offer the convenience of easy maintenance.
 They are sturdy and can handle some friction and could be easily cleaned with a vacuum cleaner brush attachment.
 This will help your home stay clean and healthy.

-Many window coverings also present risks to children and pets, as they include cords that are reachable even at low levels.
+Many window blinds also present risks to children and pets, as they include cords that are reachable even at low levels.
 Plantation shutters eliminate that concern, as they work with a control arm that’s attached to slats.
 You don’t have to worry about strings or cords that hang from blinds.
 With child safety in mind plantation shutters definitely help parents sleep better at night.

 You also might be interested in DIY multi-room whole house fan project I made for our house that is energy efficient and saves money on air conditioning.